Save up to 25%… Shop Our Birthday Sale Now!

 Dispensing & Dosing Reishi Mushroom For Dogs

 Unlike some of the other therapeutic mushrooms, reishi is not a culinary mushroom.
-It needs to be given as a supplement because it is too tough and leathery to be eaten as food.
+It needs to be given as a natural supplement because it is too tough and leathery to be eaten as food.

 Reishi mushrooms for dogs chart - dosage table